Connect with others who understand.

 Because PsA and AS symptoms can overlap, it can be difficult to tell which of the conditions, or both, are present.
 For example, is AS with psoriasis the same thing as PsA?
 Research suggests it’s not.

 People with PsA may have arthritis in the back or the sacroiliac joints in the pelvis, causing lower back pain.
 This is sometimes called axial psoriatic arthritis (axial PsA) — axial meaning involvement of the spine.
-For example, one MyPsoriasisTeam member talking about living with PsA wrote, “I’m newly diagnosed, but my arthritic pain is primarily in my lower back and hips.”
+For example, one MyPsoriasisTeam member with PsA wrote, “I’m newly diagnosed, but my arthritic pain is primarily in my lower back and hips.”

 The presence of back pain with PsA has led some people to wonder if those with AS (where back pain is a key symptom) who also have psoriasis actually have PsA.
 Despite the overlap, research shows that these are two distinct conditions.
 People with AS and psoriasis are different from people with PsA in that they are more likely to have certain genetic markers and have back pain as their main symptom.